echoreader/wealthhustle.blog/src/content/posts/how-to-make-money-as-a-nurse-from-home.md

 4. **Apply aggressively**: Indeed, FlexJobs, LinkedIn (use #RemoteNursing).
 5. **Ace the interview**: Practice explaining a complex patient case in 2 minutes.

+> Looking for more flexible earning options?
+Explore [Passive Income Ideas for Young Adults](https://wealthhustle.blog/passive-income-ideas-for-young-adults/) for additional ways to earn from home.

 ### Essential Tools I Swear By

 - **Noise-canceling headset**: Logitech H800 ($80)